Agoric/documentation/main/ertp/guide/create-fungible-erights.md

 sent fake money, or she could have been sent money that was [double-spent](https://en.wikipedia.org/wiki/Double-spending).

-When alice receives an alleged payment, she calls `myBaytownBucksPurse.depositAll` this function first checks that its argument is a genuine payment object of the same assay than the purse.
+When alice receives an alleged payment, she calls `myBaytownBucksPurse.depositAll`.
+This function first checks that its argument is a genuine payment object of the same assay than the purse.
 If it's the case, the amount ("extent") is transfered in full from the payment to the purse.
 If there is a mismatch, the method throws an error.